janm-dev/fogmap/README.md

   - Basic information about your operating system
   - Other similar data depending on your browser's configuration

+#### Who is "us"?

+"Us" is the hosting provider used for the website, which for `fogmap.janm.dev` is [GitHub Pages](https://pages.github.com/).
+No data is shared with the developer.

 ### Data that your browser / device sends to others

 - Any data your browser sends when making an HTTP request